 One of the strangest teen shows on Netflix, End of the F***ing World follows James, a 17-year-old boy who thinks he’s a psychopath.
 After he gets bored of killing animals, James decides to give killing a person a try.
 He settles on rebellious teen Alyssa, who upon meeting him convinces James to travel across England with her.
 Thinking this will provide a good opportunity to kill her, James agrees, and the two go on a trip and eventually develop feelings for each other.

 This may sound a little psychotic for a teen coming of age show — it is — but End of the F***ing World is actually strangely sweet, and often quite funny.
 The difference in James’ narration, which occurs throughout the show, and how he interacts with other characters often leads to pretty entertaining situations.

 If you’re looking for something more offbeat, this will certainly scratch that itch.
-End of the F***ing World has one season out on Netflix, and season two is expected this year.
+There are two seasons of the show available on Netflix.

 There are tons of other teen shows on Netflix, and we’ll add more as new ones come out.
 Be sure to check out our other Netflix best lists below!